-- You may have been fundraising for a big capital project and want a final push to reach your target - You may have an exciting mission project which needs extra money to get it off the ground - You may have a crisis in your church housekeeping budget and need some extra funds to balance the books
+- To give a final push to reach your target on a big capital project - To get an exciting mission project off the ground - To help with a crisis in your church housekeeping budget

 The amount you can expect to raise will vary widely depending on what you need the money for.
 Raising funds to install a toilet, for example may be more motivating for givers than an appeal to boost depleted general funds.